mikeal/CADB/README.md

-# CADB
+# Content Address DataBase

 Experimental single file content addressed database.

+"Content address" means that data is keyed by a hash digest.

-This is a single file database for storing content addressed block data.
-You can think of it like a key/value store where the keys **MUST** be hash digests of a sufficient length.
+CADB is a single file database for storing content addressed block data.
+You can think of it like a key/value store where the keys **MUST** be hash digests of a sufficient length and the value is arbitrary binary data.

-CADB is a special B+ tree which is both sorted and balanced by the hash digest.
+CADB is a special B+ tree which is both sorted and balanced using hash digests.
 The keys (digests) are sorted by binary comparison and the tree's structure is chunked using randomness derived from the tail of each hash.
-This produced a self-balancing and well sorted structure on-disc.
+This produces a self-balancing and well sorted structure on-disc.

 The benefits of this approach are:

 * Predictable performance over time.
-  * As the entries in the store increase the tree depth logorithmically scales to the new size.
+  * As the entries in the store increase the tree depth it scales to the ideal new size.
-  * The store never needs to be compacted in order to improve performance since the tree is deterministically balanced.
-Compaction only serves to remove orphaned data, read/write performance remains the same.
+  * The database never needs to be compacted in order to improve performance since the tree is iteratively balanced on mutation.
+Compaction only serves to remove orphaned data, read/write performance remains the same no matter how large the database file gets.
   * The depth of the tree can be used to estimate the size of the branch data in the top of the tree.
-    This means branch reads can simply be stored in an LRU.
+    This means branch reads can be stored in a simple LRU.
 This means there's no need to manually eject orphaned data or memmap the database file, the cache can predictably adjust to the needs of the tree.
 * Portability
   * The database file can be copied at any time, sent around, and a new store can use it immediately with zero load time.
-  * This combines a lot of the workflow we use CAR files for with our block storage needs into a tidy single package.
+  * This combines a lot of the workflows we use CAR files for with our block storage needs into a tidy single package.
-  * Since the tree is deterministally structured, a compacted CADB file can be consistently hashed.
+  * Since the tree is deterministally structured, a **compacted** CADB file can have guaranteed hash consistency.
-  * Since the database is guaranteed to be a single map keyed by digest, the hash of a CADB file can be used in a CID and we can walk the node structure in IPLD.
+  * Since the database is guaranteed to be a single map keyed by digest, the hash of a CADB file can be used in a CID and potentially integrated into IPLD traversals.

 ## CADB Page File